I am passionate about helping young men become who they want to be

 TRAINING and experience

-I have completed a Master of Social Work degree at the University of British Columbia.
+I have completed a Master of Social Work degree at the University of British Columbia and have been working as a counsellour since 2019.
 I am a Registered Social Worker (#14353) in good standing with the British Columbia College of Social Workers.
-Currently, I am working as a Mental Health Clinician with children and youth.
-In the past, I’ve worked with indigenous male youth who were transitioning out of government care to independence.
+I am also the Executive Director for the Canadian Centre for Men and Families in Vancouver.

 My primary method in counselling is Cognitive Behavioural Therapy (CBT) which emphasizes changing unhelpful beliefs and behaviour patterns to improve mental health.
 I also have training and experience in Dialectical Behaviour Therapy (DBT) which was designed for people with chronic suicidal behaviour and/or borderline personality disorder.
 Some other methods that inform my approach are Integrative Medicine, Complex Trauma Interventions, Narrative Therapy and Motivational Interviewing.